 The Audit & Supervisory Board, which meets as necessary, is composed of members with substantial knowledge of management, law, finance, accounting and other aspects of business.
-Standing Audit & Supervisory Board Member Ms. Ryoko Nagata has served as Senior Vice President, Head of Beverage Business Division and in charge of CSR, etc., and has abundant experience and wide-ranging insights with regard to the Group's business operations from the perspective both of the business operations and the internal department.
-Furthermore, standing Audit & Supervisory Board Member Mr. Hiroshi Yamamoto has knowledge of finance and accounting as well as insight into corporate governance in the Group's business operations having served as the Company's Vice President of the Operational Review and Business Assurance.
-In the fiscal year ended December 31, 2021, the Audit & Supervisory Board convened 15 times, and all of the Audit & Supervisory Board Members attended every meeting.
+Standing Audit & Supervisory Board Member Hideaki Kashiwakura has served as Controller, Vice President of the M&S Management Department of Tobacco Business Division, Deputy Chief Financial Officer of the Company and President, Chief Executive Officer of JT BusinessCom Inc., having extensive experience and wide-ranging knowledge in corporate management, business development, finance and accounting, as well as business operation in Japan and overseas.
+Standing Audit & Supervisory Board Member Tsutomu Hahimoto served as Vice President, Operational Review and Business Assurance, having extensive experience and wide-ranging knowledge in risk management and information securities through audit operation in Japan and overseas.
+Both of them were elected at the 38th Ordinary General Meeting of Shareholders held on March 24, 2023.
+In the fiscal year ended December 31, 2022, the Audit & Supervisory Board convened 15 times, and all of the Audit & Supervisory Board Members attended every meeting.